 - If it's cloudy or overcast on the day you will also begin to lose light half an hour earlier.

 - The extra time will mean you can relax and enjoy a drink with your bridal party rather than getting straight into photos.

 Are you getting married at the one location or does your wedding day timeline involve multiple locations?
 If your wedding day is taking place at one venue only and no travel is required, then you can skip this step.
 Alternatively, if you need to travel from A to B then don't forget to make an allowance for this.
 It may also be advised to add an additional 10 - 15mins onto the travel time.
 This should allow for any traffic/accidents or unforeseen events which could occur in transit.

 Family Portraits & Group Photo

 After making an allowance for travel (if required), you will need to set some time for family formals following your ceremony.
 In most cases, this will be done immediately after your ceremony (at the same location).
 Its advised to have a list of family portrait combinations that you want on hand.
 If possible, have a family member help round these people up.
 This will mean that your family formals can be done as efficiently as possible.
-On average, family portraits will only take around 45mins - 1hr (depending on wedding size).
+On average, family portraits should only take around 45mins (depending on wedding size).
 It can seem like a lot of time for portraits, but this will also include the group photo and an allowance for congratulations.

 This can be somewhat of a variant.
 The duration of a ceremony will usually depend on the celebrant or priest.
 Some may be done in 20mins while others may take 50mins.
 It's best to talk with your celebrant or church and ask how long they expect their ceremony to run for.
-If you haven't booked either of these, then we would normally leave a 45min window for the wedding ceremony.

 Once again, if your wedding day involves travel, don't forget to allow another period for this when the time comes to go from your bride/groom prep to the ceremony.